gebn/unifibackup/README.md

         ]
     }

-*N.B. if using EC2, an [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) can make management much easier.*
+If running in EC2, an [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) is the best way to permission this.

 ## Restore